spiffe/tornjak/docs/quickstart/README.md

     Image:         ghcr.io/spiffe/tornjak-be:latest
 ```

-## Making the Tornjak Backend Accessible
+## Step 3: Configuring Access to Tornjak

 The Tornjak HTTP server is running on port 10000 on the pod.
 This can easily be accessed by performing a local port forward using `kubectl`.
 This will cause the local port 10000 to proxy to the Tornjak HTTP server.